heygent/embanalysis/thesis/src/01-intro.md

 ### 4.2 Comparison to Mathematical Cognition Research
 These findings show interesting parallels to research on mathematical cognition:

 - **Magnitude representation**: The strong magnitude correlations align with research on the "number sense" and logarithmic number representation in human cognition
 - **Specialized modules**: The existence of property-specific dimensions resembles theories of domain-specific cognitive modules
 - **Hierarchical processing**: The organization from basic (magnitude) to complex (Fibonacci) properties mirrors developmental theories of mathematical understanding

 However, we note these are structural similarities rather than direct evidence of identical mechanisms.

-### 4.3 Implications for Model Enhancement
-The identification of specialized mathematical dimensions suggests potential enhancement strategies:

-1. **Targeted amplification**: Specific dimensions could be enhanced during fine-tuning for mathematical tasks
-2. **Ensemble utilization**: Multiple property detectors could be combined for more robust mathematical reasoning
-3. **Transfer learning**: These representations might transfer to related mathematical domains

-### 4.4 Limitations and Future Work
+### 4.3 Limitations and Future Work
 Several limitations should be noted:

 - **Single-token limitation**: Analysis focused only on numbers representable as single tokens